slouchart/envwrapper/README.md

 # Acknowledgments
-I'd like to thank Phil Schleihauf (uniphil@gmail.com) and Rick Harris (rconradharris@gmail.com) for their respective contributions to the art if dealing with configuration the 12-factor's way.
+I'd like to thank Phil Schleihauf (uniphil@gmail.com) and Rick Harris (rconradharris@gmail.com) for their respective contributions to the art of dealing with configuration the 12-factor's way.
 Their own modules, `flask-environ` and `envparse` inspired me a lot and some of their aspects are included in my own proposal.

 # Further reading